bigskysoftware/intercooler-js/www/_posts/2016-1-29-intercooler-0.9.4-released.md

 **The Road to 1.0**

 v0.9.4 is the second release candidate for intercooler v1.0.
-My goal is to release v1.0 by the end of February.
+My goal is to release v1.0 near the end of February.

 Carson / [@carson_gross](https://twitter.com/carson_gross)